It is almost impossible to over-emphasise the leading role that Italy played in creating the civilization of the modern world.

 Florence.
 Visit the Natural History Museum, La Specola.
 The oldest scientific museum in Europe, it also houses an excellent anatomical section.
 In the afternoon visit the Museo del Bigallo, a 14th-century orphanotropium, the polychromatic marble cathedral capped by Brunelleschi’s massive dome, and the Piazza della Signoria, civic centre of Florence with masterpieces of public sculpture.

 Pisa.
 In the High Middle Ages Pisa was one of the most powerful maritime city-states in the Mediterranean, the rival of Venice and Genoa, deriving great wealth from its trade with the Levant.
 The Campo dei Miracoli is a magnificent Romanesque ensemble of cathedral, monumental burial ground, campanile (‘Leaning Tower’) and baptistery.
 The Campo Santo, for centuries the burial place of the Pisan upper classes, was built using earth brought back from Golgotha during the crusades and has frescoes depicting death.
-In the afternoon visit the botanical gardens.

 Florence.
 See the Ospedale degli Innocenti, a children’s orphanage designed by Brunelleschi, and Michelangelo’s David in the Accademia.
 Visit also the Casa Buonarroti, house of Michelangelo’s family, which has models revealing his unprecedented knowledge of anatomy.
 Leave Florence for Bologna, where the following three nights are spent.